Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in Busan

-The cost of living in Busan is generally more affordable, making it an attractive destination for those seeking a balanced lifestyle.
+The cost of living in Busan is generally more affordable than Seoul, making it an attractive destination for students seeking a balanced coastal lifestyle.

 Area of Expense